bckohan/enum-properties/README.rst

 #######################

 Add properties to Python enumeration values with a simple declarative syntax.
-EnumProperties is a lightweight extension to Python's Enum class.
+EnumProperties is a lightweight extension to
+`Python's Enum class <https://docs.python.org/3/library/enum.html>`_.
 Example:

 .. code:: python